IBM/dbb/Templates/Common-Backend-Scripts/README.md

 #### Fetching build dependencies

 The build stage can be enabled to pull external build dependencies into the build workspace based on the dependencies definition specified in the Application Descriptor file.

+Each application version, represented by an archive, can export shared components such as public or shared include files, and build outputs such as object decks or NCAL load modules.
+The application archive needs to be created with the [packageBuildOutputs.sh](#packagebuildoutputssh) script and be uploaded to the artifact repository based on the implemented conventions.

-The Application Descriptor contains metadata about the application itself, but can contain the dependency configuration to other applications versions managed in an artifact repository, which contain necessary inputs to the build process.
+The Application Descriptor contains metadata about the application itself, but can contain the dependency configuration to other applications versions managed in an artifact repository, which are necessary inputs to the build process.
 Additional information about the Application Descriptor can be found at the [dbb-git-migration-modeler](https://github.com/IBM/dbb-git-migration-modeler) project, which documents cross-application dependencies and generates Application Descriptor files.

 In the `dependencies` section in the Application Descriptor file, users can configure which application versions should be fetched into the build workspace.
 The below snippet references the release build of the Cards application with the reference to `rel-1.2.0` and the concrete buildid `build-20241112.1`